networktocode/ntc-templates/docs/dev/contributing.md

 ## Release Policy

-NTC Templates has currently no intended scheduled release schedule, and will release new features in minor versions.
+NTC Templates currently does not have an intended release schedule cadence, and will release new features in minor versions.

 When a new release is created the following should happen.